SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Reflection_III/index.md

 title: "Reflection III"
 description: "By Blayne Haggart"
 datetext: "2019"
-excerpt: "Blayne Haggart.
+excerpt: "Haggart, Blayne.
 In Information, Technology and Control in a Changing World: Understanding Power Structures in the 21st Century.
 Blayne Haggart, Kathryn Henne, Natasha Tusikov, editors.
 213-218.
 Cham: Palgrave Macmillan, 2019."
 excerpt2: "Blayne Haggart reflects on the chapters by Debora Halbert, and Jenna Harb and Kathryn Henne."
 excerpt3: "Keywords: Knowledge; Security"